DEVELOPER-DEEVEN/DEVELOPER-DEEVEN/README.md

 - 🌱 I’m currently A Bachelors Student fro Indian Institute of Technology Madras

 - 🕸 Data Science excites me.
-Isn't it amazing how **COMLELX DECISSIONS** are made.
+Isn't it amazing how **COMPELX DECISSIONS** are made.

 - 📫 How to reach me **deevenseru11@gmail.com**